 A property owner should always look to the future as he or she plans the next course of action, which also requires an individual to consider the aspect of death.
 When morality is tied with the legal implication of housing loans, most people would be confused about the nitty-gritty.

-Messrs Eunice Tan & Partners founder Eunice Tan Mui Lee answers some burning questions that shine a light to this issue.
+Messrs Eunice Tan & Partners founder Eunice Tan Mui Lee answers some burning questions that shine a light on this issue.

 1 - If the borrower dies, how will the bank derive money to repay the housing loan?
 Does it become a bad debt?

 2 - If a will was not created by the deceased, what are the possible implications?
-What can the next of kin do to guard against any unfavorable events?
+What can the next of kin do to guard against any unfavourable events?

 There is no major implication if a will is not created by the deceased.
 If there is no will, the next of kin may apply Grant of Letter of Administration in Court to protect and to administer the property.

 3 - What are the legal steps that will happen if this event transpired?

 If no will is created, the next of kin or the beneficiary of the deceased estate may file Originating Summons in court for an order to appoint the said person as the administrator of the deceased estate.
 The court will determine whether there is any objection from the beneficiaries to appoint the applicant as administrator.